Wakhan: Wakhan Corridor

-The Wakhan is connected to Tashkurgan Tajik County, China, by a long, narrow strip called the Wakhan Corridor, which separates the Gorno-Badakhshan region of Tajikistan from Khyber Pakhtunkhwa in Pakistan and Gilgit-Baltistan.
+The Wakhan is connected to Tashkurgan Tajik County, China, by a long, narrow strip called the Wakhan Corridor, which separates the Gorno-Badakhshan region of Tajikistan from Khyber Pakhtunkhwa and Gilgit-Baltistan in Pakistan.
 (Note: India also claims to have a border with Afghanistan's Wakhan Corridor in its northwest due to its claim on Kashmir.
 (See Borders of India#Land borders of India.))

-The Wakhan River flows through the corridor from the east to Qila-e Panja where it joins the Pamir River to become the Panj River which then forms the border.
+The Wakhan River flows through the corridor from the east to Qala-i-Panjah where it joins the Pamir River to become the Panj River which then forms the larger Amu Darya River.

-In the south the corridor is bordered by the high mountains of the Hindu Kush, crossed by the Broghol pass, the Irshad Pass and the disused Dilisang Pass to Pakistan.
+In the south the corridor is bordered by the high mountains of the Hindu Kush, crossed by the Broghil Pass, the Irshad Pass and the disused Dilisang Pass to Pakistan.